kdeldycke/meta-package-manager/docs/usecase.rst

 Keep system secure
 ------------------

-A [recent study shows that 70% of vulnerabilities lies in outdated libraries](https://developers.slashdot.org/story/20/05/23/2330244/open-source-security-report-finds-library-induced-flaws-in-70-of-applications).
+A `recent study shows that 70% of vulnerabilities lies in outdated libraries <https://developers.slashdot.org/story/20/05/23/2330244/open-source-security-report-finds-library-induced-flaws-in-70-of-applications>`_.
 One of the key habits of security professionnals to keep a system secure consist in having all software up to date.

 ``mpm`` helps you upgrade all packages from all managers of a system with one-liner: